azri0432/Banking_Customer_Churn/README.md

 # Banking_Customer_Churn
 This is a personal project to enhance my technical skills in data analysis, and also to sharpen my business acumen in financial sector.
-This porject was conducted individually, from data cleaning and dashboard building.
+This project was conducted individually, from data cleaning and dashboard building.

 ## 📊 Project Overview